gravitational/slackbot/README.md

 ## Running slackbot Locally

-You can test your `slackbot` by running the following, however all [environment variables](#Settings) must be set correctly before it will work.
+You can test your `slackbot` by running the following, however all [environment variables](#Settings) must be set correctly for it to work.

 You can build and run the bot locally by running: